ImOphen/ImOphen/README.md

-Hi there 👋
+Hi there I'm Ophen 👋
 ---------------------

-- Currently Co-Founder and CTO at ORA Technologies
+- I'm Currently a Co-Founder and CTO at ORA Technologies
 - Student at 1337 and previously pedagogical and technical manager at it.

 - How to reach me: twitter.com/itsOphen